DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

     * - |EX-CS-LOGO-SMALL|
       - |EX-I-LOGO-SMALL|
       - |EX-R-LOGO-SMALL|
-    * - Our DCC & DC command station for controlling your model railroad
+    * - Our DCC & DC command station software for controlling your model railroad
       - Our user friendly command station software installer
       - The built-in scripting language for automating your model railroad
     * - |EX-WT-LOGO-SMALL|